lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 }
 ```

-After taking the input `main` calls `sub_113F` that takes the address of `main` , the string we provided and the distance between the function `sub_121B` and `sub_113F`.
+After taking the input, `main` calls `sub_113F`, that takes the address of `main`, the string we provided and the distance between the function `sub_121B` and `sub_113F`.

-Actually since `sub_121B` comes right after `sub_113F` that difference is just the length of `sub_113F`, that is 220 bytes.
+Actually, since `sub_121B` comes right after `sub_113F`, that difference is just the length of `sub_113F`, that is 220 bytes.

-Before trying to understand what `sub_113F` does, we notice that the file has a lot of similar functions placed one after the other and the last one, `sub_315D3`, calls `system("cat flag.txt")`, so our goal is definitely to get to that function but there are no direct calls to it.
+Before trying to understand what `sub_113F` does, we notice that the file has a lot of similar functions placed one after the other, and the last one, `sub_315D3`, calls `system("cat flag.txt")`, so our goal is definitely to get to that function but there are no direct calls to it.

 Let’s see what `sub_113F` does: